fossabot/golaunch/README.md

 ## :memo: Description

+You don't remember app's name you don't usually use?
+No problem! `golaunch` launchs your applications by filtering name, genre and description!

 ***DEMO***

 ![golaunch-demo](https://user-images.githubusercontent.com/21333876/38103109-6bd0cfca-33c0-11e8-9e9d-86a86165877f.gif)

-`golaunch` launchs your applications by searching or filtering.

 ## :rocket: Features